smithchrisc-sg/climate-risk-rag-aws/docs/reference/REUSABLE_PROMPTS_v2.md

     3. perform integration testing (mindful of frugality)
       a. first from the trigger messaging from the previous stage
       b. then from the full pipeline path available so far
+- DO NOT UNDER ANY CIRCUMSTANCE USE ACCOUNT NUMBER 614290363854.
+Check to be sure we are using the correct solve-global profile anytime we're doing anything that involves an account number - suchas creating ARNs

 **CURRENT STATUS:**
 - Available in PROJECT CONTEXT SUMMARY and NEXT STEPS documents as specified above